Tetsuya Naito: Singles success (2011–2015)

-On June 18 at Dominion 6.18, Takahashi defeated Tetsuya in the first match between the former members of No Limit.
+On June 18 at Dominion 6.18, Takahashi defeated Naito in the first match between the former members of No Limit.
 On June 28, Naito returned to CMLL for a one-month stint.
 Upon his return to Japan, Naito faced Takahashi during the first day of the 2011 G1 Climax, with Takahashi once again emerging victorious.
 Naito then went on to win six out of his eight remaining matches, including picking up big wins over Giant Bernard, Yoshihiro Takayama and IWGP Heavyweight Champion Hiroshi Tanahashi, to win his block and advance to the finals of the 2011 G1 Climax.
 However, in the end, Naito failed to win the tournament as he was defeated in the finals by Shinsuke Nakamura.
-On September 19, Naito defeated Takahashi in the third singles match between the two, after which he made an official challenge towards Hiroshi Tanahashi and the IWGP Heavyweight Championship.
+On September 19, Naito defeated Takahashi in the third singles match between the two, after which he made an official challenge towards Tanahashi and the IWGP Heavyweight Championship.
 On October 10 at Destruction '11, Naito failed in his attempt to win the IWGP Heavyweight Championship from Tanahashi.

-On January 4, 2012, at Wrestle Kingdom VI in Tokyo Dome, Naito faced All Japan Pro Wrestling's Keiji Mutoh in a losing effort.
-From late 2011 to early 2012, Naito was involved in a feud with Shinsuke Nakamura, which built to a singles match on February 12 at The New Beginning, where Naito was victorious and in the process became the number one contender to new IWGP Heavyweight Champion Kazuchika Okada.
+On January 4, 2012, at Wrestle Kingdom VI, Naito faced All Japan Pro Wrestling's Keiji Muto in a losing effort.
+From late 2011 to early 2012, Naito was involved in a feud with Nakamura, which built to a singles match on February 12 at The New Beginning, where Naito was victorious and in the process became the number one contender to new IWGP Heavyweight Champion Kazuchika Okada.
 Naito received his title opportunity on March 4 in the main event of New Japan's 40th anniversary event, but was defeated by Okada.
-During the next months, Naito began having problems with Hiroshi Tanahashi, after he was chosen over Naito as the next challenger for Okada.
-In August, Naito took part in the 2012 G1 Climax tournament, during which he picked up a big win over Kazuchika Okada.
+During the next months, Naito began having problems with Tanahashi, after he was chosen over Naito as the next challenger for Okada.
+In August, Naito took part in the 2012 G1 Climax tournament, during which he picked up a big win over Okada.
 However, a loss to Hirooki Goto on the final day of the tournament meant that Okada managed to overtake him in the standings, causing him to get eliminated from the tournament.
 Despite suffering a legitimate knee injury during the tournament, Naito continued wrestling regularly afterwards.
 On October 8 at King of Pro-Wrestling, Naito was defeated by Yujiro Takahashi, when the referee ended the match due to Takahashi punishing Naito's injured knee.
 Following the match, Naito was stretchered out of the arena.
 Naito underwent reconstructive knee surgery on October 16 and was expected to miss eight months of in-ring action.